George Francois

 George Richard Mcvane Francois (5 August 1924 – 21 June 2005) was a Ghanaian Supreme Court judge.
-He has contributed to the development of Ghanaian law through some of his important judgments.
+He contributed to the development of Ghanaian law through some of his important judgments.

 Biography

-George Richard Mcvane Francois was the first son of George Francois, a merchant from Tafo.
+George Richard Mcvane Francois was the first son of George Francois, a merchant from Tafo, in the Ashanti Region.
 He attended Achimota College prior to studying law in the United Kingdom.
 He was called to the bar at the Middle Temple on 26 January 1951.